-For the three months and six months ended June 30, 2021 and 2020, the Company estimated its employee compensation and directors' remuneration amounting to \$416, \$169, \$666 and \$796, respectively.
+For the three months and six months ended June 30, 2022 and 2021, the Company estimated its employee compensation and directors' remuneration amounting to \$394, \$416, \$899 and \$666, respectively.
 The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remuneration to employees, directors and supervisors as specified in the Company's articles of incorporation.
 These compensation and remunerations recognized as operating expenses during 2021 and 2020.
-There was no difference between the amount of employees' and directors' remuneration resolved at the Board of Directors meeting and the amount stated in the parent company only financial statements for 2021 and 2020.
 Related information is available on the Market Observation Post System website.